 Use Your Pennsylvania Tax Dollars to Build Brighter Future

-With Pennsylvania’s Educational Improvement Tax Credit (EITC) program, you decide how your tax dollars are used, keeping them in the Lehigh Valley to strengthen schools and create brighter futures for students.
-Long available to businesses, this powerful opportunity is now open to individuals as well.
+Pennsylvania’s Educational Improvement Tax Credit (EITC) program gives you the opportunity to decide how a portion of your state tax dollars are used — keeping them in the Lehigh Valley to strengthen education and create brighter futures for children.

-EITC lets you turn a tax obligation into community investment.
-Your commitment unlocks extraordinary results: more students supported, more families engaged, and stronger schools across our region.
-And while the program requires giving upfront, most of your contribution is returned to you through state tax credits and federal deductions—leaving a lasting impact far greater than the final cost.
+EITC lets you turn a tax obligation into a meaningful community investment.
+While participation requires giving upfront, most of your contribution is returned to you through Pennsylvania tax credits and federal deductions — leaving a lasting impact far greater than the final out-of-pocket cost.

 Simple.
 Smart.
 Impactful.